SIGNEWORDS is also a transcreation agency. What do we do?

 - In film titles like the 2007 film Knocked Up, which they translated as ‘Ligeramente embarazada’ (lit.
 ‘Slightly Pregnant’) in Catholic Peru, but as 弊傢伙…搞大咗 (lit.
 ‘One Night, Big Belly’) in Communist China.

-⤷ It was, therefore, creatively tailored to the target audience’s:
+⤷ It was, therefore, creatively tailored to these target audience’s attributes:

 - The 2004 Jim Carrey and Kate Winslet movie ‘Eternal Sunshine of the Spotless Mind,’ in Spanish, became ‘¡Olvídate de mí!’ (lit.
 Forget about me!), drastically altering the feel and intention of the original title… ㋡

 ⤷ In conclusion, they dissuaded movie-goers from buying tickets, thinking that it sounded more like a chick-flick or a slapstick rom-com than the complex, dark, layered drama that it is.
-Sometimes transcriptions get it wrong!
+Sometimes transcriptions are conducted poorly!

 This single example highlights the importance of putting your transcreation for international audiences projects in the hands of experts ✎